-I have audited the financial report of the Health Services Charitable Gifts Board for the financial year ended 30 June 2022.
+I have audited the financial report of the Health Services Charitable Gifts Board for the financial year ended 30 June 2023.

-In my opinion, the accompanying financial report of the Health Services Charitable Gifts Board is in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act, Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 and Australian Accounting Standards including:
+In my opinion the accompanying financial report has been prepared in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987, Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 and Australian Accounting Standards, including:

-- a) giving a true and fair view of the Health Services Charitable Gifts Board as at 30 June 2022, its financial performance and its cash flows for the year then ended, and - b) complying with Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2013
+- a) giving a true and fair view of the financial position of the Health Services Charitable Gifts Board as at 30 June 2023, its financial performance and its cash flows for the year then ended, and - b) complying with Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2022.